davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ![Install embedded MQTT Broker](esh_embedded_install.png "Install embedded MQTT Broker")

-All you have to do is click on the enable checkbox within Paper UI to have a working MQTT broker, ready to use.
+All you have to do is installing the addon in Paper UI to have a working MQTT broker, ready to use.

+[TODO picture of paperui: install mqtt embedded broker]

+You can configure the broker in the service section of PaperUI (or via text files as usual):

 ![Configure embedded MQTT Broker](esh_embedded_configure.png "Configure embedded MQTT Broker")